What Is Canola Oil? What You Should Know, Plus Canola Oil Substitutes

 By: Brent Totty

-Is canola oil good for you?
+Is canola oil bad for you?
 It’s a question nutritionists and food industrialists have been debating for decades.
-The controversy dates back to the 1950s, when the FDA banned rapeseed oil because of its negative effects on the heart, liver and kidney.
-Before getting into that, you need to first understand what canola oil is, how it’s created and how that impacts your health.
+The controversy dates back to the 1970s, when it became a replacement for rapeseed oil.
+But what is canola oil, and is canola oil healthy—or not?

 What is canola oil?